MEDIA RELEASE

 FMSB published its first BCA report in 2018 and this edition updates to include cases that have occurred between 2017 and 2021 and extends the number of jurisdictions to include France, Spain, Italy, Germany and the Netherlands.
 This updated analysis supports the same key conclusions of the original analysis, that:

-1. There are a limited number of patterns of poor behaviour and types of misconduct
+- There are a limited number of patterns of poor behaviour and types of misconduct

-This study identifies that 19 types of misconduct, grouped across six simple behaviours (as shown in the table below), have been used to manipulate or distort markets and they repeat and recur over time.
+This study identifies that 19 types of misconduct, grouped across six simple behaviours (as shown in the table below), have been used to manipulate or distort markets and they repeat and recur over time. - Misconduct is jurisdictionally, geographically and asset class neutral

-Misconduct is evident worldwide across global markets and is not specific to particular asset classes but occurs in all fixed income, currencies and commodities markets, and equity markets, as well as in new asset classes, including crypto and other digital asset markets.
+Misconduct is evident worldwide across global markets and is not specific to particular asset classes but occurs in all fixed income, currencies and commodities markets, and equity markets, as well as in new asset classes, including crypto and other digital asset markets. - The six behaviours adapt to new technology and market structures

 Technology is not new – it has been a feature of markets for years, and as such there is a corresponding body of evidence of misconduct in the screen-based trading environment.